 Some of the best fiction titles are the ones that you don’t understand until the middle or end of the book, like Catcher in the Rye and Lord of the Flies.

-A fun exercise for fiction writers is to go to your local bookstore and walk through the fiction aisles.
-Pick out the books that seem interesting to you, write down those titles, and see what they have in common or ask yourself why you picked them.
+Here’s a fun exercise for fiction writers: Go to your local bookstore and walk through the fiction aisles.
+Pick out the books that seem interesting to you and write down those titles.

 Blog Post / Article Titles

 I’m going to share one of my best-kept secrets for titling blog posts.
 It’s a hilarious website called Portent Title Maker that generates funny and sometimes inspiring titles (check it out here).